 There are tons of different home security systems out there, but we recommend going the techy route.
 Smart security systems are more sophisticated than ever, offering advanced features and smart technology that old devices can’t offer (more on that later).

+When it comes to preventing a home break-in, door locks and deadbolts are your friend.
 Around 30% of burglars enter homes through an unlocked door or window.
 This sounds obvious, but it’s so easy to forget to lock the windows when leaving the house in a rush.

 Mitch, a Lemonade Claims Experience Advocate who handles theft claims every day, told us: